S.Korea seeks to reassure ageing residents after raising COVID-19 vaccine questions | Health

 S.Korea seeks to reassure ageing residents after raising COVID-19 vaccine questions

-With one of the fastest ageing populations in the world, South Korea this week sought to reassure elderly residents as it said it would push ahead with AstraZeneca's COVID-19 vaccine but is still examining its efficacy for people older than 65.
-A panel of South Korean advisers has urged caution over the use of AstraZeneca's vaccine for people older than 65, citing a lack of data, the food and drug safety ministry said last week.
+With one of the fastest ageing populations in the world, South Korea has sought to reassure elderly residents as it said it would push ahead with AstraZeneca's COVID-19 vaccine but is still examining its efficacy for people older than 65.
+A panel of South Korean advisers has urged caution over the use of the AstraZeneca vaccine for people older than 65, citing a lack of data, the food and drug safety ministry said last week.

-On Monday, the government confirmed it would go ahead with plans to distribute the company's vaccine, but that regulators will decide later this week whether to provide it to older citizens.
-No date is set for the start of the vaccination efforts, but Korea Disease Control and Prevention Agency (KDCA) director Jeong Eun-kyeong said some 1.5 million doses of AstraZeneca vaccines, enough for some 750,000 people, will arrive in the final week of February.
+The government confirmed on Monday it would go ahead with plans to distribute the company's vaccine, but that regulators will decide later this week whether to provide it to older citizens.
+Korea Disease Control and Prevention Agency (KDCA) director Jeong Eun-kyeong said some 1.5 million doses of AstraZeneca vaccines, enough for some 750,000 people, will arrive in the final week of February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)